Film trailers for films with settings that take place in the past have lately been using modern music, often clashing

 The Shaw Brothers epic Eight Trigrams Pole Fighter is set in the Song Dynasty, and involves the Yang family of warrior patriots being set up and led into a trap by the Evil Chancellor.
 The sixth brother goes mad from the revelation, and never learns that their fifth brother, played by Gordon Liu, also survived the massacre.
 Thus he found his own way home, a battered shell of a man, until he calms down and stops lashing at everyone around him - whereupon he describes the massacre in mad glee, and at one point carries his spear over his shoulders and makes MACHINE-GUN NOISES.
 This may have been intended as a pun, since the Chinese word for 'spear' is also a loan-word for 'gun'.

 Various Chinese war films and TV shows have this, many of which are so blatant it seems like They Just Didn't Care.
-It's bad enough that the AK-47 is shown being used in the Chinese Civil War (1945-1949), but a 2000s AWM sniper rifle (and calling it a Mauser) and digital camouflage?
+It's bad enough that the AK-47 is shown being used in the Chinese Civil War (1945-1949), but a 21st-century AWM sniper rifle (and calling it a Mauser) and digital camouflage?

 P.L.
 Travers is greeted into her room with a bunch of Disney character plushes, one of which is a Winnie-the-Pooh doll.
 Disney's version of Pooh didn't hit the screen until 1966.

 Zig-zagged in regards to Disneyland.
-Several changes were made to the real one to make it look like how it was during Walt's time (i.e. the area in front of the train station is lined with attraction posters).
-However Fantasyland remains unchanged despite going through a complete renovation in 1983, less than 20 years after the release of Mary Poppins.
+Several changes were made to the real one to make it look as how it was during Walt's time (e.g., the area in front of the train station is lined with attraction posters).
+However, Fantasyland remains unchanged despite going through a complete renovation in 1983, less than 20 years after the release of Mary Poppins.
 You can also sometimes see a boy wearing a Woody hat.
 Toy Story did not come out until 1995.